rancher/charts/packages/rancher-istio/charts/app-readme.md

 * **[Jaeger](https://www.jaegertracing.io/)**: A quick start, all-in-one installation used for tracing distributed system.
 This is not production qualified, please refer to jaeger documentation to determine which installation you may need instead.

 For more information on how to use the feature, refer to our [docs](https://rancher.com/docs/rancher/v2.x/en/istio/v2.5/).
-## Warnings
-- Upgrading across more than two minor versions (e.g., 1.6.x to 1.9.x) in one step is not officially tested or recommended.
-See [Istio upgrade docs](https://istio.io/latest/docs/setup/upgrade/) for more details.

 ## Known Issues

 #### Airgapped Environments
-**A temporary fix has been added to this chart to allow upgrades to succeed in an airgapped environment.
-See [this issue](https://github.com/rancher/rancher/issues/30842) for details.** We are still advocating for an upstream fix in Istio to formally resolve this issue.
-The root cause is the Istio Operator upgrade command reaches out to an external repo on upgrades and the external repo is not configurable.
+If you are using this chart in an airgapped environment, you will not be able to upgrade.
+This is because the `istioctl` upgrade command reaches out to an external repo and it is not configurable.
 We are tracking the fix for this issue [here](https://github.com/rancher/rancher/issues/33402)

 ## Deprecations